-(3) All the Services will be of a high standard and in accordance with the Contract.
+(3) All the Services will be in accordance with the Contract.

 21.2 - Indemnity

-Except in respect of death or personal injury caused by the Supplier’s wilful negligence, or as expressly provided in these terms of trade, the Supplier shall not be liable to the Customer or any third party by reason of any representation (unless fraudulent) or any implied warranty, condition of other term, or any duty at common law, or under the express terms of the Contract, for any loss of profit or any indirect, special or consequential loss, damage, costs, expense or other claims (whether caused by the negligence of the Supplier, its Personnel or otherwise) which arise out of or in connection with the provision of the Services and the entire liability of the Supplier under or in connection with the Contract shall not exceed the amount of the Supplier’s charges for the provision of the Services, except as expressly provided in these terms of trade.
+Except in respect of death or personal injury caused by the Supplier’s wilful negligence, or as expressly provided in these terms of trade, the Supplier shall not be liable to the Customer or any third party by reason of any representation (unless fraudulent) or any implied warranty, condition of other term, or any duty at common law, or under the express terms of the Contract, for any loss of profit or any indirect, special or consequential loss, damage, costs, expense or other claims (whether caused by the negligence of the Supplier, its Personnel or otherwise) which arise out of or in connection with the provision of the Services and the entire liability of the Supplier under or in connection with the Contract shall not exceed the amount of the Supplier’s charges for the provision of the Services.

 21.3 - Delay